-Command Description ptp Enables and disables the use of PTP. radius-server Configures RADIUS server settings for authentication. redundancy-profile Configures an inline redundancy profile on GigaVUE-OS HC Series nodes. reload (reboot) Reboots or shuts down the node. reset Resets specified portions of the system configuration to their factory states. serial Sets options for the serial console port. sfp Reserved for future use. show Displays configuration and status information for GigaVUE-OS H Series settings and entities. sleep Sleeps for a specified number of seconds. snmp-server Configures SNMP settings, including the local SNMP server, notification events, and notification destinations. spine-link Configures spine links in a cluster with a leaf and spine architecture. ssh Enables and disables SSH access, as well as manages settings. stack-link Configures a stack-link between two GigaVUE-OS H Series nodes in a cluster.
+Command Description one port in the pair is transmitted out the other (and vice-versa) as a passthrough TAP. ptp Enables and disables the use of PTP. radius-server Configures RADIUS server settings for authentication. redundancy-profile Configures an inline redundancy profile on GigaVUE-OS HC Series nodes. reload (reboot) Reboots or shuts down the node. reset Resets specified portions of the system configuration to their factory states. serial Sets options for the serial console port. sfp Reserved for future use. show Displays configuration and status information for GigaVUE-OS H Series settings and entities. sleep Sleeps for a specified number of seconds. snmp-server Configures SNMP settings, including the local SNMP server, notification events, and notification destinations. spine-link Configures spine links in a cluster with a leaf and spine architecture. ssh Enables and disables SSH access, as well as manages settings. stack-link Configures a stack-link between two GigaVUE-OS H Series nodes in a cluster.
 Stack-links are used to carry data traffic between nodes in a GigaVUE-OS H Series cluster. system Changes system settings. system-health Configures system health behaviors. tacacs-server Configures TACACS+ server settings for authentication. terminal Sets terminal parameters, including width and length. timestamp Configures the timestamp source.
 This command is not supported on GigaVUE-OS TA Series nodes. tool-mirror Configures a tool-mirror connection between two tool ports.
-A tool-mirror connection sends all packets arriving on one tool port to a second tool port on the same node. traceroute Traces the route packets take to a destination. tunnel Configures a circuit tunnel between two clusters. tunnel-endpoint Configures a tunnel endpoint, which is a destination for load balanced traffic from a L2GRE encapsulation tunnel. uboot Installs new uboot software. username Manages user accounts. vport Configures a virtual port.
-This command is not supported on GigaVUE-OS TA Series nodes.
+A tool-mirror connection sends all packets arriving on one tool port to a second tool port on the same node. traceroute Traces the route packets take to a destination. tunnel Configures a circuit tunnel between two clusters. tunnel-endpoint Configures a tunnel endpoint, which is a destination for load balanced traffic from a L2GRE encapsulation tunnel.

-Command Description web Configures the Web server used for H-VUE GUI support on the GigaVUE-OS H Series node. write Saves the running configuration to persistent storage.
+Command Description uboot Installs new uboot software. username Manages user accounts. vport Configures a virtual port.
+This command is not supported on GigaVUE-OS TA Series nodes. web Configures the Web server used for H-VUE GUI support on the GigaVUE-OS H Series node. write Saves the running configuration to persistent storage.